dgkanatsios/azuregameserversscalingkubernetes/docs/installation.md

 simplenodejsudp-collection-example   6          6                   Running                     Running
 ```

 However, there are still 8 DedicatedGameServers on our cluster.
-Check them out, including labels
+Check them out, including their labels

 ```bash
 kubectl get dgs --show-labels